 Treatment for TED depends heavily on the phase of the disease and the severity of symptoms.
 In the active phase, the focus is on reducing inflammation and preventing vision loss.
 In the inactive phase, treatment shifts toward correcting damage caused by prolonged swelling and tissue changes.

 Medical treatment is almost always the first step.
 It includes a range of therapies, from anti-inflammatory medications to immunosuppressants, depending on how aggressively the disease is progressing.
-Surgery is usually considered only after the inflammation has resolved or if there is a risk of permanent vision loss.
+Surgery is usually considered after the inflammation has resolved or if there is a risk of permanent vision loss.

 The most effective treatment plans are tailored to the individual and often involve input from an endocrinologist, ophthalmologist, and oculoplastic surgeon.
 This team-based approach helps ensure all aspects of TED—visual function, appearance, and overall health—are managed appropriately.